cloud4rpi/docs/docs/index.md

 !!!
 Note

-    Cloud4rpi library works correctly with Python 2.7.9+ and Python 3.2+ versions.
+   The Cloud4rpi library works correctly with the Python 2.7.9+ and Python 3.2+ versions.

 ### Check installation